JunhaLee/Pytorch/README.md

 >
 > **version 2** : Editing loss function and loss ratio. && Adding code for Confusion Matrix
 > * I can check about data im-balance problem.
 Because of lack for class 1 (outer), confusion is caused between class 1 (outer) and class 2 (top)
+>
+> **version 3** : Adding augmentation dataset about class 1 (outer).
+Using validation set to training
+> * ResNET not work well (maybe) because of overfitting.
+In case of other models, there are no great effect to total accuracy